Maximal Objectives in the Multi-armed Bandit with Applications: Model and the max objective

 Note that the collapse of the upper and lower confidence bounds to the empirical mean after $\tau$ pulls ensures that each arm is not pulled more than $\tau$ times during the Explore phase.
 This is because choosing this arm to explore after $\tau$ pulls would imply that its upper confidence bound = lower confidence bound is higher than the upper confidence bounds for all other arms, which means that the stopping criterion has been met and the algorithm has committed to the arm.

-\begin{remark} A heuristic rationale behind the choice of the upper confidence bound is as follows.
+\begin{remark} {\it A heuristic rationale behind the choice of the upper confidence bound is as follows.
 Consider a suboptimal arm whose mean is smaller than the highest mean by $\Delta$.
 Let $P_e$ be the probability that this arm is misidentified and committed to in the Commit phase.
 Then the expected regret resulting from this misidentification is approximately $P_e \Delta T$.
 Since we want to ensure that the regret is at most $\textup{O}(T^{2/3}K^{1/3})$ in the worst-case, we can tolerate a $P_e$ of at most $\approx K^{1/3}/(\Delta T^{1/3})$.
 Unfortunately, $\Delta$ is not known to the algorithm.
 However, a reasonable proxy for $\Delta$ is $1/\sqrt{n}$, where $n$ is the number of times the arm has been pulled.
 This is because it is right around $n\approx1/\Delta^2$, when the distinction between this arm and the optimal arm is expected to occur.
 Thus a good (moving) target for the probability of misidentification is $\delta_n \approx (K^{1/3}n^{1/2})/ T^{1/3}$.
 This necessitates the $\sqrt{\log (1/\delta_n)} \approx \sqrt{\log(T/(Kn^{3/2}))}$ scaling of the confidence interval in Equation~\ref{ucb}.
-In contrast, our numerical experiments show that utilizing the traditional scaling of $\sqrt{\log T}$ as in UCB1 results in significant performance deterioration.
-Our tuning is reminiscent of similar tuning of confidence bounds under the ``sum'' objective to improve the performance of UCB1; see \cite{audibertminimax, lattimore2018refining, auer2010ucb}. \end{remark} \begin{remark} Instead of defining the lower confidence bound to be $0$ until an arm is pulled $\tau$ times, one may define a non-trivial lower confidence bound to accelerate commitment, perhaps in a symmetric fashion as the upper confidence bound.
-However, this doesn't lead to an improvement in the regret bound.
-The reason is that if an arm looks promising during exploration, then eagerness to commit to it is imprudent, since if it is indeed optimal then it is expected to be chosen frequently during exploration anyway; whereas, if it is suboptimal then we preserve the option of eliminating it by choosing to not commit until after $\tau$ pulls.
-Thus, to summarize, ADA-ETC eliminates wasteful exploration primarily by reducing the number of times suboptimal arms are pulled during exploration through the choice of appropriately aggressive upper confidence bounds, rather than by being hasty in commitment. \end{remark} Let $\textup{ADA-ETC}_{K,T}$ denote the implementation of ADA-ETC using $K$ and $T$ as the input for the number of arms and the time horizon, respectively.
-We characterize the regret guarantees achieved by $\textup{ADA-ETC}_{K,T}$ in the following result. \begin{theorem}[ADA-ETC] Let $K<T$.
+In contrast, we numerically find that utilizing the traditional scaling of $\sqrt{\log T}$ as in UCB1 results in significant performance deterioration.
+Our tuning is reminiscent of similar tuning of confidence bounds under the ``sum'' objective to improve the performance of UCB1 \citep{audibertminimax, auer2010ucb, lattimore2018refining}.} \end{remark} \begin{remark} \end{remark} Let $\textup{ADA-ETC}_{K,T}$ denote the implementation of ADA-ETC using $K$ and $T$ as the input for the number of arms and the time horizon, respectively.
+We characterize the regret guarantees achieved by $\textup{ADA-ETC}_{K,T}$ in the following result. \begin{theorem}[ADA-ETC performance] Let $K<T$.
 Consider a $\bnu \in\mathcal{V}$ such that the optimal arm is unique and relabel arms so that $\mu_1> \mu_2\geq\dots\geq \mu_K$.
 Then the expected regret of $\textup{ADA-ETC}_{K,T}$ is upper bounded as:\footnote{We define $\log^+(a) = \log(\max(a,1))$ for $a>0$.}

 where $\tau = \lceil\frac{T^{2/3}}{K^{2/3}}\rceil$.
 In the worst case, we have

 \end{theorem}